 The Games Art pathway will focus on developing learner’s digital and practical art skills for game design and development.

-Non academic Entry Requirements
+Non-academic Entry Requirements

 What you will learn

-The first year will give you all the basic knowledge required to start your journey into the visual side of the games industry, providing you with skills in 2D art, level design, game mechanics, game design, character design and GUI design.
+The first year will give you all the basic knowledge required to start your journey into the visual side of the Games Industry, providing you with skills in 2D art, Level Design, Game Mechanics, Game Design, Character Design and GUI Design.

-The second year allows you to build on these skills in group based work where you will start to create polished and finished games.
-Alongside this, you will create narrative experiences, 3D assets and levels to a highly polished degree and character animation whilst also gaining a deeper understanding of the theory behind fun and games.
+The second year allows you to build on these skills in group-based work where you will start to create polished and finished games.
+Alongside this, you will create narrative experiences, 3D assets and levels to a highly polished degree and Character Animation whilst also gaining a deeper understanding of the theory behind fun and games.

 Learning & Teaching Methods

 This course is primarily designed for face to face learning with you attending your lessons for the specified hours within the validation document.
 However, there may be periods of study where the government advises TEC Partnership that it is not safe to open campuses or there is limited access due to social distancing measures.
 If the campus is closed TEC Partnership will deliver your sessions online and offer you the necessary support and resources remotely.
 If there is limited access due to social distancing measures a blended model will be adopted with some lessons happening in small groups and others happening using online sessions and support.
-We will make decisions on the delivery hours for each programme as government advice becomes clearer.
-We are currently reviewing this programme and some elements of the published programmes may need to change in order for students to achieve.
-We will advise you of these changes once they are completed.

-The degree ensures that students develop a sound knowledge and critical understanding of the core principles of games design and development, alongside an understanding of the development and practice of creating 2D and 3D visual assets for video games.It enables students to develop the skills to create full and complete video game products. and provide opportunities that seek to develop the students’ capability to take positive initiatives, respond effectively to new ideas, adapt to changing circumstances, and adopt a ‘problem-solving’ approach to the design of computer and video games.
-Students attend a stimulating learning environment which fosters a critical, reflective and challenging approach to the study of the subject and enables students to use a wide range of thinking skills, practical and professional expertise and transferable learning, includingindustry identified core skills.
-The degree offers students the opportunity to work individually and within development teams to facilitate the production of an industry-standard games design portfolio, concentrating on games production, delivering assets and game builds.
+To ensure that students develop a sound knowledge and critical understanding of the core principles of games design and development, alongside an understanding of the development and practice of creating 2D and 3D visual assets for video games.
+To enable students to develop the skills to create full and complete video game products.
+Provide opportunities that seek to develop the students’ capability to take positive initiatives, respond effectively to new ideas, adapt to changing circumstances, and adopt a ‘problem-solving’ approach to the design of computer and video games.
+Provide a stimulating learning environment which fosters a critical, reflective and challenging approach to the study of the subject and enables students to use a wide range of thinking skills, practical and professional expertise and transferable learning, including industry identified core skills.
+To work individually and within development teams to facilitate the production of an industry-standard games design portfolio, concentrating on games production, delivering assets and game builds.